 Schedule AnAppointment

-You want to do everything you can to ensure your baby grows up healthy and happy.
+You want to do everything you can to ensure your child grows up healthy and happy.
 You baby-proof your house, you feed them nutritious food, and give them plenty of tummy time.
 But have you considered whether you’re exposing your child to too much noise?

 Hearing is a very important factor in a child’s development.
 It is a key way that children learn to speak, it is an important part of how their brain develops between birth and age 3, and it helps parents form bonds with their children.